 A new study by the University of Leeds indicates that executing stricter emissions standards in India could save a large number of lives every year.

-One of the most dangerous components of air pollution is fine particulate matter (PM2.5), which scientists suggest, could double till 2050.
+One of the most dangerous components of air pollution is fine particulate matter (PM2.5), which scientists suggest could double by 2050.

 The Indian government has approaches set up to decrease the quick ascent of pollution, for example, checking outflows from transports and trucks and growing the family utilization of liquefied petroleum gas to supplant strong energies.